theRAPTLab/gsgo/docs/00-dev-log.md

 I think I need to **rename lifecycle hooks** so they clearly indicate that we're invoking them from URSYS so user code has an opportunity to participate in the lifecycle....ok, that's done.
 These are now more like STATE GROUPS

+## MAY 18.1 Inserting Lifecycle Functions

+Yesterday I worked out the meaning of hooks as the URSYS lifecycle synchronization mechanism.
+This is where user code has the opportunity to make use of the URSYS lifecycle.
+There is some internal code that handles stuff for us, but relies on the URSYS HOOK system to know when to do it.

+When porting URSYS to a new system, we have to figure out where to insert the engine that drives those lifecycle phases.
+This is the implementation specific part of URSYS.
+Figuring it out for NextJS is a new puzzle.

+I've expanded the list a bit again, because the rules are:

+* PHASES execute one after the other under system control.
+* OPERATIONS within a PHASE will be completed before the next PHASE runs.
+However, the ORDER of operations is not guaranteed.
+* To particulate in the URSYS lifecycle, your user code HOOKS into an OPERATION by name.
+Your hook function may receive data.
+Your hook function can return a Promise to ensure that it completes its operation.

+* [x] removed `REACT_PHASES`
+* [x] renamed PHASES to OPS for consistency in new schema
+* [ ] move UR.Connect to internal URSYS module?
+* [ ] remove `SetScopedPath()`